 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
-However, proposed works will be restricted to like-for-like resurfacing of the A889 carriageway and will be carried out over 2 nights, and land use will not change as a result of the works.
-Therefore, the works will not create any significant change to the local landscape, no significant impacts to the Cairngorms National Park are expected, and no consultations are required.
+However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway and will be carried out over 4 nights and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape.
+No significant impacts to the Cairngorms National Park are expected, and no consultations are required.
 In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site must be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and site compound location will be appropriately reinstated following works. - Works are to avoid encroaching on land and areas where work is not required or does not have permission to do so.
-This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape should be reinstated as much as is practicable. - The site will be left clean and tidy following construction.
+- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
+This includes general works, storage of equipment/containers and parking. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
+This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.